rozhi-98/portfolio-mobile-first/README.md

-# Hello Microverse
+# Personal Portfolio

-This is my first project in Microverse.
+This is my portfolio website.
+You can find all my personal information in this website including my previous works and side projects.

 ## Built With

 - HTML and CSS
+-Figma

 To get a local copy up and running follow these simple example steps.

+## Live Demo

+This is a live demo of my website, please feel free to visit it: (file:///C:/Users/Rozh/portfolio-mobile-first/index.html)

 ## Getting Started
-This is a project in which linters for html and css is used.
-All the tests must be passed and the html file must be connected to the css file.
+In this project, I have used linters which is a code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.
+I have followed git and github flow to document my project in a professional way.
+I have not added any changes directly to the main branch since I know that it will only damage my project.

 ### Prerequisites